College Student Safety: Campus, Dorm and Dating Tips

 4) Use the buddy system.

 Have a late class?
 Get a friend to walk with you.
 Feel like hitting the pavement for a jog?
 Grab a friend and get some social time in, too.
-Going out for a night on the town?
+Going to a party?
 Have a policy of going together, staying together and leaving together.

 5) Learn where to strike.